ikedim01/proteinpredictor/readme.md

 I restricted to protein sequences with evidence level <= 3.
 I also restricted to sequences with lengths between 40 and 500, since I thought the "rules" for very short or very long sequences might be different.
 Finally, I restricted to sequences with no unknown residues, and to sequences that weren't flagged as fragments.
 This resulted in a total of about 110M amino acids in 424K sequences; according to Jeremy Howard, 100M tokens is generally enough to build a good language model.

 For details, see the [dataproc notebook](nb/dataproc.ipynb).

+**Update 1/6/2020:** I tried splitting between proteins that were indicated to be transmembrane and non-transmembrane, with the idea that the "rules" for the two types of protein may be quite different I used the Swissprot KW transmembrane annotation to split.
+For non-transmembrane proteins there were a total of about 95M amino acids in 371K sequences; for transmembrane proteins there were 14M amino acids in 53K sequences.

 **Building the language model:** I used single amino acids as tokens, and used fastai to train a language model with an AWD_LSTM architecture with default parameters using fit_one_cycle with a learning rate of 3e-3 for 40 epochs (other hyperparameters: moms=(0.8,0.7), drop_mult=0.2, random split of 0.1 for the validation set).

 **Language model results:** The model took about 2 days to train on my desktop and reached an accuracy of 53.2% on the validation set.
 I haven't yet tried to fine-tune the model as in the full ULMFiT algorithm.
 I also did the obligatory cool PCA graph on the amino acid embedding values in the model; this seemed to do a pretty good job of clustering the amino acids according to their chemical structure.

 For details, see the [training notebook](nb/ulmptrain.ipynb).

+**Update 1/6/2020:** I trained a language model on non-transmembrane proteins; with the same training method as previously, this reached 57.0% accuracy.
+Further training showed slow improvement in accuracy.
+I also generated a model for transmembrane proteins by starting with the non-transmembrane model and training it on the transmembrane set using fit_one_cycle with a learning rate of 3e-3 for 20 epochs (other hyperparameters: moms=(0.8,0.7), drop_mult=0.2, random split of 0.1 for the validation set).
+The transmembrane model was only 27.6% on the first epoch, but after 20 epochs reached 57.3% accuracy.
+Further training on the transmembrane set gave slow but steady improvement, reaching 60.2% after a considerable amount of further training.

 **Testing property prediction:** I used the GO (Gene Ontology) annotations in the Swiss-Prot database to generate a couple of binary classification problems.
 Specifically, I picked the ATP-binding and GTP-binding terms (GO:0005524 and GO:0005525, respectively), and attempted to predict whether these were present based on the protein sequence.
 To try to avoid a potential problem with repeated proteins, I clustered all sequences that shared any common 30-aa sequence, and randomly assigned each cluster to only one of the training, validation, and test sets; also, if a cluster was assigned to the validation or test sets I only used one sequence from that cluster.
 I randomly split clusters 75:15:10 into training, validation, and test.